Arachne: Search Based Repair of Deep Neural Networks: : Search Based Repair for DNNs

 \subsection{Overview}

-\name performs two main operations: localisation and patch generation.
-In the localisation phase, given a set of inputs that cause unexpected behaviour, \name identifies a set of neural weights that are likely to be related to the observed misbehaviour.
-This phase is called localisation; the intuition is that changing the values of these neural weights is likely to affect the model behaviour, possibly to the correct direction.
+\name has two primary operations: localisation and patch generation.
+In the localisation phase, \name identifies a set of neural weights that are likely to be related to the observed misclassification revealed by a negative input set.
+The intuition is that changing the values of these neural weights is likely to affect the model behaviour in the desired direction.

-Subsequently, in the patch generation phase, \name augments the negative inputs (i.e., inputs that lead to the unexpected behaviour) with a fixed number of positive inputs (i.e., inputs that are processed correctly).
-Similarly to Generate and Validate (G\&V) Automated Program Repair techniques such as GenProg~\cite{Weimer:2009fk} and Arja~\cite{Yuan2018zl}, the positive inputs are used by the fitness function of \name to retain the initially correct behaviour of the DNN under repair.
-Following a fitness function based on execution of both positive and negative inputs, \name uses Particle Swarm Optimisation~\cite{Kennedy1995hp} to search for the set of neural weights that would correct the behaviour of the DNN under repair.
-Details of localisation and patch generation phases are discussed in the following subsections.
+As an effective repair should fix misbehaviour while minimally disrupting correct behaviour, \name leverages positive inputs (i.e., inputs that are processed correctly) in addition to to negative inputs (i.e., inputs that reveal the misclassification) for both localisation and patch generation.
+The basic intuition behind fault localisation in software engineering is that faulty elements relate more to a program's faulty behaviour (e.g., failing tests) and less to its correct behaviour (e.g., passing tests)~\cite{Wong:2016aa}.
+Under the same intuition, \name localises neural weights that have more impact on negative inputs and less impact on positive inputs.
+In the patch generation phase, similarly to Generate and Validate (G\&V) Automated Program Repair techniques such as GenProg~\cite{Weimer:2009fk} and Arja~\cite{Yuan2018zl}, the positive inputs are used by the fitness function of \name to retain the initially correct behaviour of the DNN under repair.
+Employing fitness values based on the inference results of both positive and negative inputs, \name uses Differential Evolution~\cite{Storn1997aa} to search for a set of neural weights that would correct the behaviour of the DNN under repair.
+Details of the localisation and patch generation phases are discussed in the following subsections.